-The Company's financial instruments primarily consist of cash and cash equivalents, trade and other payables and cash deposits with initial maturity of up to 12 months.
+The Company's financial instruments primarily consist of cash and cash equivalents, trade and other payables with initial maturity of up to 12 months.
 The estimated fair values of these financial instruments approximate their carrying values as presented, due to their short maturities.
-We consider contingent considerations to be Level 3.
-We determine the fair value of Level 3 assets and liabilities utilizing various inputs, including contract terms.
-At December 31, 2020, the Company has no contingent consideration payable.
-At December 31, 2019, the contingent consideration payable on a business combination was measured at fair value.
-The method used to value this liability is a level 3 discounted expected cash flow model.
-The principal inputs to the model are:
+The fair value of the Company's debt approximated its recorded value as the rate of interest is readily available to the Company.